chrismeeky/soft_overflow/README.md

 ## Installation and Running the Application

 * Clone the repository using: `git clone https://github.com/chrismeeky/soft_overflow.git`
-* Run `yarn install` To install the project dependencies
+* Run `yarn install` To install project dependencies
 * Run `yarn dev-start` To start the application
 * Run `yarn test` to run test